Phase 3 Handball Guidelines - Update 31st July 2020

-Organised outdoor sport specific activity can be undertaken by children and young people from the 13 July
+Organised outdoor sport specific activity can now be undertaken by children and young people.

 All clubs providing children’s activity must abide by relevant SGB guidance and have a named ‘Covid Officer’ who will complete documented risk assessments and ensure all appropriate mitigations are put in place by the club before any children’s outdoor activity is undertaken.